 (d) Proof of service.
 Proof of service must be maintained by the parties for all papers filed at OATH.
 Proof of service must be in the form of an affidavit by the person effecting service, or in the form of a signed acknowledgement of receipt of papers by the person receiving the papers.
 A writing admitting service by the person to be served is adequate proof of service.
 Proof of service for papers served by electronic means, in addition to the foregoing, may also be in the form of a record confirming delivery or acknowledging receipt of the electronic transmission.

 § 1-08 Access to Facilities and Programs by People with Disabilities.

 OATH is committed to providing equal access to its facilities and programs to people with disabilities and OATH will make reasonable accommodations requested by people with disabilities.
-A person requesting an accommodation for purposes of participation in a case at OATH, including attendance as a member of the public, shall request such accommodation sufficiently in advance of the proceeding in which the person wishes to participate to permit a reasonable time to evaluate the request.
-A request for accommodation shall be submitted to OATH's office manager.
+A person requesting an accommodation for purposes of participation in a case at OATH, including attendance as a member of the public, must request such accommodation sufficiently in advance of the proceeding in which the person wishes to participate to permit a reasonable time to evaluate the request.
+A request for accommodation must be submitted to OATH's Calendar Unit.